"Previous contractor topped up our gas twice in 3 months. FC pressure-tested first, found the leak in the indoor coil, fixed it once - problem gone."

 Our advice is to plan for a replacement if your system uses this older gas.
 This older chemical typically powers air conditioners that are 15 years old or more.
 Singapore will see a complete import ban on R22 by 2030 under the Montreal Protocol.

-We want to save you from skyrocketing repair costs as supplies shrink.
+Expect skyrocketing repair costs as supplies shrink.
 Prices for this phasing-out chemical keep climbing rapidly every year.
 A modern upgrade is the smartest financial decision.

 Our inventory still holds plenty of this gas to service existing machines.
 You will find this chemical in most mid-2000s to early-2020s installations.
 The National Environment Agency prohibited the supply of new R410A room units back in October 2022.